Onelevenvy/NextAGIFuture/README.md

 Inspired by the [StreetLamb](https://github.com/StreetLamb) project and its [tribe](https://github.com/StreetLamb/tribe) project , NextAGIFuture adopts much of the approach and code.
 Building on this foundation, it introduces some new features and directions of its own.

+Some of the layout in this project references [Lobe-chat](https://github.com/lobehub/lobe-chat), [Dify](https://github.com/langgenius/dify), and [fastgpt](https://github.com/labring/FastGPT).
+They are all excellent open-source projects, thanks🙇‍.

 ### 👨‍💻 Development